-- Side-discharge evaporative air coolers are the most common type.
-They come as both portable and window coolers that push air out horizontally.
+- Side-discharge evaporative air coolers are the most common type (for both portable and window coolers) that push air out horizontally.
 While they aren’t as effective as a whole-home solution, side-discharge coolers are easier to access and maintain and can prevent water damage from leaks that might go unnoticed with down-discharge models.

 - Swamp cooler is a term often used interchangeably with evaporative air cooler.
 However, some manufacturers specifically reference large, whole-home units as swamp coolers, while smaller units are more commonly called evaporative air coolers.
 Regardless of the term used, be sure to check the product information to ascertain that you’re getting a product with the capacity you want.

 The size of the cooling area is an essential consideration when deciding on the best evaporative air cooler for your home.
 You’ll want to ensure that the unit you buy has appropriate air output to cool the intended room.